How to track users according to GDPR and other privacy regulations

 Privacy regulations in different countries require you to disclose different levels of information about how you track your visitors, what information you collect, what you do with this data and what your visitors can do about it.

-From my test, no free generator of privacy policies includes all the important information.
-If you have a serious business, you need to invest in professional help or at least a good generator, that will be later checked by a lawyer.
+From my tests, no free generator of privacy policies includes all the important information.
+If you have a business, I strongly recommend you invest in professional help or at least a good generator, that will be later checked by a lawyer.

-Also, depending on your business and your website, you may also need to have extra information pages with additional data, like terms of use, “impressum” in Germany, “Do not sell” page in the US,
+Additionally, depending on your business location, you may add to your site extra pages like terms of use, “impressum” in Germany, “Do not sell” page in the US,

 Step 8.
 Monitor changes